Skip to main content

 Social Innovation Alumni Program

-This new initiative, sponsored by Comerica, continues the investment of human, social and financial capital in Social Innovation Lab participants.
-The program provides professional development, networking and cross-collaboration opportunities to Incubator and Accelerator alumni so they can continue to build capacity, scale their organizations and expand their impact in education, income and health.
+With support from Comerica, this initiative expands our investment into Social Innovation Accelerator and Incubator fellows.
+The Alumni Program provides professional development, networking and cross-collaboration opportunities to our alumni so they can continue to build capacity, scale their organizations and further improve access to education, income and health.

 Impact Investing